MunskyGroup/Tanhaemami_Phys_Biol_2019/README.md

 Before proceeding, please make sure you have access to the data files that are stored in a folder with the name **Data_Files**.

 #### Data\_Files:
-In this folder, which is provided to the user via this [*external link*](https://colostate-my.sharepoint.com/:u:/g/personal/mtanha_colostate_edu/EUg3wuFUVp5Lo9hxVxBXV6MBWcvaO99eaZ1MriHnS178mA?e=6VoJHc), are the data files that need to be placed in the correct directory prior to analysis.
+In this folder, which is provided to the user via this [*external link*](https://colostate-my.sharepoint.com/:u:/g/personal/mtanha_colostate_edu/EUg3wuFUVp5Lo9hxVxBXV6MBWcvaO99eaZ1MriHnS178mA?e=6VoJHc), are the data files.
 Download the zipped folder from the link provided above and extract it directly to the **current** directory.
-The folder **Data\_Files** contains all the required data for analyses.
-It should be *here in the current directory* for the codes to work properly.
+The folder **Data\_Files** should be *here in the current directory* for the codes to work properly.

 After making sure you have access to the **Data\_Files** folder, please proceed by going to the **Codes** folder.